We offer a position as an

 - enthusiasm, creativity, team-work capacity, hard-working capability, resilience

-- INSITU, Santiago de Compostela, Spain, Prof. Dr. P. Arias Sánchez, 6 months, testing of the fabricated devices on mobile platforms.
+- INSITU, Vigo, Spain, Prof. Dr. P. Arias Sánchez, 6 months, testing of the fabricated devices on mobile platforms.

 It is desirable for the applicants to have some basic knowledge on: